freedomofpress/securedrop-workstation/README.md

 ### Using this repo

+First install Qubes 3.2 and accept the default VM configuration during the install process.

-First, some configuration.
+Next, some SecureDrop-specific configuration.
 Edit `config.json` to include your values for the Journalist hidden service `.onion` hostname and PSK.
 Replace `sd-journalist.sec` with the GPG private key used to encrypt submissions.

 Getting this project to `dom0` is a little tricky.
 Here's one way to do it-- assuming this code is checked out in your `work` VM at `/home/user/projects/qubes-sd`, run the following in `dom0`.

     qvm-run --pass-io work 'tar -c -C /home/user/projects qubes-sd' | tar xvf -

 Once the configuration is done and this directory is copied to `dom0`, `run.sh` can be executed to handle all provisioning and configuration.
-It should be run as your unprivileged user:
+It should be run as your unprivileged user in `dom0`:

+    $ cd qubes-sd
     $ ./run.sh

 ### Development